What is an MES System and How Does it Work?

 Implement a Rigid Implementation Methodology

 Choose an appropriate methodology and stick to it, whether waterfall or agile project management.
-Your implementation team mustn’t stray from the chosen method.
+The implementation team mustn’t stray from the chosen method.
 Adhering to a strict implementation methodology is key to finishing the project faster.

 Learn From the Experiences of Others